alexisvincent/systemjs-tools/README.md

-# JSPM Devtool
+# SystemJS Tools (Formally JSPM Devtools)

-### UNSTABLE!!!
-You can expect breaking changes to be released daily
+### [EXPERIMENTAL]

 ## Motivation
-JSPM Devtools is an experiment.
-I found myself implementing similar development/production tooling for multiple projects based on JSPM, with only minor differences.
+SystemJS Tools is an experiment.
+I found myself implementing similar development/production tooling for multiple projects based on SystemJS/JSPM, with only minor differences.
 This is an attempt to fix that.
 By allowing you to simply describe the things that make your setup unique.

-JSPM Devtools is a programatic abstraction over the kind of tasks every project ends up implementing.
+SystemJS Tools is a programatic abstraction over the kind of tasks every project ends up implementing.
 These include (server-side asset bundling [js, css, scss, images, etc.], hot module replacement, error handling, development feedback).

-JSPM Devtools takes a JIT approach, especially for development.
+SystemJS Tools takes a JIT approach, especially for development.
 What this means is that assets will be compiled and bundled on the fly as they are needed, and then cached for later use.
-However since this isn't what we want to be doing in production, JSPM Devtools allows you to use your the same config to generate efficient production ready builds.
+However since this isn't what we want to be doing in production, SystemJS Tools allows you to use your the same config to generate efficient production ready builds.
 And serve these without change, using the same webserver implementation as in development.

-JSPM Devtools also tries to put the power in your hands.
-Instead of you building your project 'in' JSPM Devtools.
+SystemJS Tools also tries to put the power in your hands.
+Instead of you building your project 'in' SystemJS Tools.
 You use the tools it exposes to describe your own environment.
 A primary focus is to expose to the user the same tools we use internally so that you have the power to describe any non typical aspects of your stack (turns out this is a typical requirement).

-JSPM Devtools ships battery included.
+SystemJS Tools ships battery included.
 Meaning you should be able to have a working system up with minimal config and optimize it for your workflow after the fact.
 We provide smart defaults in all cases where we can.

 ## Features